KyoHiki/eRNA_filter_analysis/README.md

 # Files
 1. Rcode.md
 An example R code for analysis and visualization.
-This code requires an input dataset (i.e., "Data_for_R_analysis.xlsx").
+This code requires an input dataset (i.e., "htseq_all_sample_count_filter.tsv" and "TIN_summary.xlsx").

-2. Data_for_R_analysis.xlsx
+2. htseq_all_sample_count_filter.tsv
-This dataset "Data_for_R_analysis.xlsx" includes the raw count data of medaka genes in eRNA and skin RNA.
+This datasheet includes the raw count data of medaka genes in eRNA and skin RNA.

+3. TIN_summary.xlsx
+This datasheet includes the transcript integrity number (TIN) for medaka genes in eRNA and skin RNA.

-3. Figs
+4. Figs
 Figures generated from the R code.

 # Publication